-Our gross margin in the current quarter was negatively impacted by inflationary pressures incurred to overcome supply chain and logistical bottlenecks.
-These were partially offset by price increases and surcharges.
-We are monitoring, assessing and adapting to the situation and preparing for possible implications to our business, supply chain and customer demand.
-We expect the potential for these challenges to continue until business and economic activities return to more normal levels.
-The financial results for the three months ended October 1, 2021 reflect some of the reduced activity experienced during the period in various locations around the world and are not necessarily indicative of the results for the full year.
+We continue to be impacted by inflationary pressures incurred to overcome supply chain and logistical bottlenecks.
+We will monitor, assess and adapt to the situation and prepare for implications to our business, supply chain and customer demand.
+We expect these challenges to continue until business and economic activities return to more normal levels.